 Intentional social time with friends

-I want to have more small dinners with friends, both one’s I want to get to know better and deepening those I already have.
-Over the new years Emily and I made a list of people we want to socialize with more this year.
+I want to have more small dinners with friends, both one’s I want to get to know better and deepen those I already have.
+Over the New years, Emily and I made a list of people we want to socialize with more this year.

 2021 Goal Setting

-I typically add my goals at the end of my reflection, however given how long this was already I wanted to share my reflections and new a new article just on goals an habits in the new year.
+I typically add my goals at the end of my reflection, however, given how long this was already I wanted to share my reflections and a new article just on goals and habits in the new year.
 This will be coming next week!